mahynski/pychemauth/README.md

 ![Workflow](https://github.com/mahynski/chemometrics/actions/workflows/python-app.yml/badge.svg?branch=main)
 <!--[![codecov](https://codecov.io/gh/mahynski/chemometrics/branch/main/graph/badge.svg?token=YSLBQ33C7F)](https://codecov.io/gh/mahynski/chemometrics)-->

-This is a centralized repository of tools implemented in python to perform chemometric authentication; the "other" PCA!
+This is a centralized repository of tools implemented in python to perform chemometric authentication.
 These methods are designed to be compatible with [scikit-learn's estimator API](https://scikit-learn.org/stable/developers/develop.html) so they can be deployed in pipelines used with GridSearchCV, etc.  Authentication is typically a [one-class classification (OCC)](https://en.wikipedia.org/wiki/One-class_classification), or class modeling, approach designed to detect anomalies.
 This contrasts with multi-class classification (discrimination) models which involve supervised learning of multiple classes to distinguish between them; the primary weakness of this is that such a model typically cannot predict if a new sample belongs to **none** of the classes trained on.

 > "Outlier detection and novelty detection are both used for anomaly detection, where one is interested in detecting abnormal or unusual observations.
 Outlier detection is then also known as unsupervised anomaly detection and novelty detection as semi-supervised anomaly detection.
 In the context of outlier detection, the outliers/anomalies cannot form a dense cluster as available estimators assume that the outliers/anomalies are located in low density regions.
 On the contrary, in the context of novelty detection, novelties/anomalies can form a dense cluster as long as they are in a low density region of the training data, considered as normal in this context." - [scikit-learn's documentation](https://scikit-learn.org/stable/modules/outlier_detection.html)